TehhX/Learning-GLFW/README.md

 ## Compiling Any Example With CMake

 Navigate to a subfolder such as EmptyWindow, then create and cd into a build folder (should be empty for now).
 Run CMake in the command line like: "cmake ..".
 After this, use a build system e.g. Make, Ninja to compile the files, and then run the resulting executable.

+## Compiling Any Example with CMake in VSCode Specifically

+Open VSCode in an example folder, NOT the root folder.
+From there, so long as the CMakeTools extension is installed, use the build, debug and run buttons along the bottom toolbar to run the program.